JohnCselcuk/School_District_Analysis/README.md

 This analysis created to get 15 different high school results by following each criterion: Student ID, student name, gender, grade, school name, reading score, math score, type size, budget, average and percentage.
 After finding the results, we replace the data for the 9th graders at Thomas High School while keeping the rest of the data intact and perform the same analysis we did in our module.
 This data I have generated will have a big impact on how the schoolboard plans for the upcoming academic year.

 ## Results
-- We used Jupyter Notebook,Pandas and Python 3.7.6 to complete this analysis.
+- We used Jupyter Notebook, Pandas and Python 3.7.6 to complete this analysis.
 - We have converted the ".csv" files to a data frame.
 - Next step we clean at least one dataset and checked missing or incorrect data and remove them
 - We determine Data types to check if the numbers in these datasets are the correct data type for making analysis